Google Page Experience

 Your Church Website, SEO and Google Page Experience

 Google has always evaluated church websites by content and popularity, which is search engine optimization (SEO).
-Starting May 2021, Google Page Experience (GPE) will also put greater scrutiny on how well your website scores on technical performance.
+Starting in June 2021, Google Page Experience (GPE) will also put greater scrutiny on how well your website scores on technical performance.

 How you perform with SEO and GPE will impact how easy it is for people to discover your website on Google.
 Google will continue to favor certain church sites over others.